alexksikes/elasticsearch-vectorize/TUTORIAL.md

 }
 ```

-With this vectorizer 10 columns are reserved for the features found in the `text` field.
+With this vectorizer, 10 columns are reserved for the features found in the `text` field.
 These features are listed in order by an array of keywords following the `span` parameter.
-The extracted values if the document has the given keywords is provided by the `value` parameter.
-There are a couple of possible options here such as extracting the term frequencies or the document frequencies.
+If the document has one or more of the given keywords, the `value` parameter specifies what to do with it.

+There are a couple of possible options here, such as extracting the term frequencies or the document frequencies.
 However, since the tweets are rather short sized pieces of text, we ask for `binary` features.
 This means that a `1` is returned at this column if the document has the given feature, or `0` otherwise.

 Finally, the last column is occupied by the polarity of the tweet.
-Here the `span` parameter takes an integer, say n, which indicates to use the first n values found in the given field as is.
+Here the `span` parameter takes an integer, say `n`, which indicates to use the first `n` values found in the given field as is.
 Here, we specify to use the first (and only) value found in the `polarity` field.
 These values will serve as labels for supervised machine learning.

 We can now try this vectorizer on a given tweet.
 The Vectorize plugin registers two endpoints.
 The first one, `_vectorize`, is used to generated the vector of a single document.
 While the second one, `_search_vectorize`, as we will see later, is used on a set of documents prescribed by a query.